 What this means for you: We provide a full range of cancer diagnosis and treatment options led by specialists at the top of their field, many involved in leading-edge research on novel therapies.

-Fact: Our physicians treat an average of 800 new prostate cancer cases each year – far more than other facilities in the region.
+Fact: Our physicians treat an average of 200 new bladder cancer cases each year.

-What this means for you: This experience in the treatment of prostate cancer comes with cutting edge diagnostic and treatment options you won’t find in most medical centers.
+What this means for you: This experience in the treatment of bladder cancer comes with cutting edge diagnostic and treatment options you won’t find in most medical centers.

 Fact: Siteman pioneered the development of genomic testing for personalized, targeted treatment.
 Treatment is targeted to the genetic components of the cancer.